Quick Links

 John Edwards – Chair of Globe Governing Body

-• Chair of Finance and Premises Committee
+- Chair of Finance, Premises and Human Resources Committee

-• Link Governor for Attendance and Punctuality
+- Link Governor for Attendance and Punctuality

 I became a governor at Globe School in 2000 and have been Chair of Governors since 2001.